The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 Chiswick's main village shops are located directly opposite Chambers Park, providing the perfect waterside location to enjoy your pizza, fish and chips and time with family and friends.

-For information on the history of Abbotsford, Chiswick or Wareemba, visit our Local Studies section.
+For information on the history of Abbotsford, Chiswick or Wareemba, visit our Local history page.

 Breakfast Point, Cabarita and Mortlake are local village shops positioned within easy walking distance of one another, providing a range of services for visitors and residents.